 Negotiating with the Insurance Companies After an Accident in Maryland

 Your attorney will likely be negotiating with the insurance company directly until the case goes to trial.
 The attorney will present the evidence gathered and make a demand based on what you and the lawyer determine to be the value of your case.
 At that point the insurance company will hire an attorney to represent their insured in court.
 Because there is always risk as to what will happen at a trial, each side maybe willing to compromise to reach what is considered a fair settlement for everything rather than face all or nothing.

 As you can see, the work of a personal injury attorney involves many elements: fact gathering, analysis, follow up, reviewing, legal research, maintaining contacts with multiple parties with multiple interests.
 At all times though, the mission remains the same, serving and representing the interests of the client so their rights and interests are protected and doing their best to insure recovery on their client’s behalf is maximized.

-If you have any further questions or concerns, contact the Law Offices of Randolph Rice for a free consultation.
+If you have any further questions or concerns, contact the Rice, Murtha & Psoras for a free consultation.